 - Yamato Cannon: Deals 600 damage to a single target and all enemies within a small area of the target.
 15 second cooldown.
 You’ll most often want to target enemy units that are a threat to Raynor’s fragile bio with your Yamato.
 This includes all units with splash damage, as well as Hybrid and capital ships.

 - Point Defense Drone: Prevents enemy projectiles from dealing damage within an area of the Point Defense Drone.
 Comes with 4 charges, a 5 second cooldown, and lasts 3 minutes.
 Each projectile stopped by the Point Defense Drone consumes 10 energy, and they each have 500 energy.
 Make sure to use all of the charges during the Hyperion’s duration.

 - Advanced Targeting Systems: Friendly units near the Hyperion gain +2 damage.
 This lets the Hyperion scale with your army, as it highly increases the damage output from a group of Marines.

 Units and Buildings

 The bread and butter of your bio force, Marines are an all-purpose unit that deals immense single target damage for its mineral and supply costs.
-They are very susceptible to AoE, however, and must be supplemented with other bio units when necessary.
+They are very susceptible to area damage, however, and must be supplemented with other bio units when necessary.